DancingPumpkin65/code-wars-challenges/JAVA/7kyu/Printer Errors/Exercice.md

-Here is a structured README for your exercise:

----

 # Printer Error Rate

 In a factory, a printer prints labels for boxes.
 The printer uses colors represented by letters from **a to m**.
 A **good control string** contains only these letters, while a **bad control string** contains letters outside this range, indicating potential issues like lack of colors or technical malfunctions.